Unboxed-Software/solana-course/content/anchor-frontend.md

 - `wallet` - the `Wallet` object
 - `opts` - optional parameter that specifies the confirmation options, using a default setting if one is not provided

-Once we’ve create the `Provider` object, we then set it as the default provider using `setProvider`.
+Once you’ve create the `Provider` object, you then set it as the default provider using `setProvider`.

 ```tsx
 import { useAnchorWallet, useConnection } from "@solana/wallet-adapter-react"